withastro/docs/src/pages/en/reference/directives-reference.md

 Opt-in the contents of a `<script>` tag to being bundled and processed.
 ESM imports work, even to npm packages.

-Astro detects these JavaScript client-side imports and then builds, optimizes, and adds the JS to the page automatically.
+Astro detects these JavaScript client-side imports and then builds, optimizes, and adds the JavaScript to the page automatically.

 ```astro
 // ESM import